federicosilvestri/quoridor/README.md

 The computer player has a very simple strategy to reach the goal.
 It uses the BFS algorithm to calculate the shortest path to the winning cell.
-Really it uses Dijkstra, but the edges weight is constant, so we can simplify it using a simpler algorithm i.e. BFS.
+Really it uses Dijkstra, but the edge's weight is constant, so we can simplify it using a simpler algorithm i.e. BFS.

 Algorithm is the following: